 uncomfortable, you might be best to opt for a wide fitting shoes.
 Similarly, if shoes are generally

 a little too wide, you can opt for a narrow or slim fitting shoe.
 We have a range of wide fitting shoes

 in stock and online, so you can find the perfect fit.

-The advantage that lace up, Velcro and buckled shoes may have over shoes that simply slip on, is that should they be a
+The advantage that lace up, Easy fastening and buckled shoes may have over shoes that simply slip on, is that should they be a

 little on the large size, they can be tightened.

 Laces can be tied tight enough to lessen the slip of your shoe, but never tie them too tight or they may also become